LASSO risk and phase transition under dependence: Proofs

 Substituting $\bbeta=\bSigma^{-1/2}\tilde{\bbeta}$ into (\ref{originali}), the AMP update for $\bbeta^{t+1}$ is

 which is equal to the AMP (\ref{vamp0}) constructed for solving the original problem (\ref{lasso}).

 The asymptotic property of AMP algorithm (\ref{originali}) has been established in \cite{nonseparable}.
-It can be easily verified that the assumptions (C1)-(C6) of Theorem 14 in \cite{nonseparable} are satisfied for the AMP iteration problem (\ref{originali}) due to the fact that both $1/\lambda_{min}(\bSigma)$ and $\lambda_{max}(\bSigma)$ are bounded.
+It can be verified that the assumptions (C1)-(C6) of Theorem 14 in \cite{nonseparable} are satisfied for the AMP iteration problem (\ref{originali}) by using the Conditions 1-6 introduced in the definition of converging sequences.
+More specifically, assumption (C1) is trivial.
+Assumptions (C3) and (C4) can be implied by Conditions 1 and 2 respectively.
+Assumption (C2) is satisfied due to the fact that both $1/\lambda_{min}(\bSigma)$ and $\lambda_{max}(\bSigma)$ are bounded.
+Assumptions (C5) and (C6) can be implied by Condition 6.
 Applying Theorem 14 in \cite{nonseparable}, for any sequence $\tilde{\varphi}_p:(\bR^p)^2\rightarrow\bR,~p\ge 1$, of uniformly pseudo-Lipschitz functions, we obtain

 where $\bz\sim N(0,\bI_{p\times p})$ is independent of $\tilde{\bbeta}_0$ and $\tau_t$ is determined by the following state evolution recursion

 where $\tilde{\bbeta}_0=\bSigma^{1/2}\bbeta_0$.

 Define sequence of functions: $\tilde{\varphi}_p\left(\bx,\by\right)=\varphi_p\left(\bSigma^{-1/2}\bx,\bSigma^{-1/2}\by\right)$ which is also uniformly pseudo-Lipschitz due to the fact that $\bSigma^{-1/2}$ is well-conditioned.
 Therefore, the distributional limit of $\bbeta^{t+1}=\bSigma^{-1/2}\tilde{\bbeta}^{t+1}$ can be described by